googleapis/google-cloud-ruby/CONTRIBUTING.md

 $ rake test:acceptance
 ```

-If you want to use different values for Datastore vs. Storage acceptance tests, you can use the `DATASTORE_TEST_` and `STORAGE_TEST_` environment variables:
+If you want to use different values for Datastore vs. Storage acceptance tests, for example, you can use the `DATASTORE_TEST_` and `STORAGE_TEST_` environment variables:

 ``` sh
 $ export DATASTORE_TEST_PROJECT=my-project-id